 Another wonderful source for gemstone beads is Rock Paradise.
 Beads are not this store’s primary focus.
 They’re really more of a rock shop, so you’ll find a lot more there than just beads, but they do have a fabulous (and ever-changing) selection of gemstone beads.
 This is the first place I look for the carved gemstone skull beads that I use in my Ancestor Pendants.

-When I’m looking for small gemstone roundels, I usually turn to Fabulous Rocks, which I discovered on Etsy.
-I’ve yet to be disappointed with a purchase from this shop.
+When I’m looking for standard gemstone beads and micro faceted beads, I usually turn to either Stones Direct or Fabulous Rocks, both of which I discovered on Etsy.
+I’ve yet to be disappointed with a purchase from either of these two shops.

-If you’re buying in smaller quantities, don’t forget about Etsy.
-I’ve bought a lot of beads from Etsy shops over the years, and I’ve yet to be disappointed.
-A few of my favorites are Arte Bella Surplus, GR8BREADS (The Bead Obsession), and (for my Canadian friends) Bobbi This N That.
+A few of my favorites are Arte Bella Surplus, GR8BEADS (The Bead Obsession), and (for my Canadian friends) Bobbi This N That.
 All three of these shops have a wonderful selection of Czech glass beads, and their customer service is superb.

 Hopefully, I’ve introduced you to some new jewelry supply stores with this post.
 What are your favorite jewelry supply stores?
 If you know of any that I didn’t mention, please share them in the comments!